Ankara, Turkey: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you get the correct type.
-Most adapters currently sold are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Ensure that you pick the necessary type.
+Most adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most locations.

 • Airplane phone mount